 Visit 🌐 Narcotics Anonymous and use RESULT to measure your progress

 The NHS offers free one-to-one support along with stop smoking medicines available for the cost of a prescription.
-There are local Stop Smoking Service in all parts of the country.
-The Stop Smoking Service provide expert advice, support and encouragement to help quit smoking for good.
+There is a local Stop Smoking Service in all parts of the country.
+The Stop Smoking Service provides expert advice, support and encouragement to help quit smoking for good.
 People have found these services to be very effective.
 Smoking is always harmful and the harmful consequences accumulate through life.

 Cigarettes contain nicotine which is addictive.
 Giving up smoking can cause nicotine withdrawal symptoms, including cravings, headaches, feeling irritable and not being able to sleep.
 Stop smoking medicines can help reduce these symptoms.
 Champix tablets (varenicline) and Zyban tablets (bupropion) are available from the NHS with a prescription; nicotine replacement (NRT) products, including patches, gum, lozenges, microtabs, inhalators and nasal sprays are also available on prescription or can be bought from pharmacies and supermarkets without a prescription.